Enginaaron/Patch/README.md

 Hold the microphone button on the home page to fill the search field, then submit it.
 On the search page, confirm or reject a candidate by button or voice.
 Speech uses the OMNI transcription/synthesis adapter.
-The memory gallery keeps confirmed finds; item pages support Find Again and a stationary Quick Check.
+A failed transcription or synthesis call just falls back to the tap-based flow (empty text field / text result shown with no spoken output) rather than leaving the user stuck.

+The memory gallery (`/memory`) lists confirmed finds newest-first, grouped by day; each row opens that item's detail page (`/items/{itemId}`), which shows the item's reference photos, its find history, **Find Again** (new search, same item and reference photos, nothing re-uploaded), and a stationary **Quick Check** — a single vision call against the item's reference photos and the current frame, with its own hold-to-speak mic trigger and a spoken "yes/not visible" reply, independent of any active search.
 Identification and physical arrival are separate states.

+The search loop skips frames that are too blurry to judge (`cv2.Laplacian` variance below `BLUR_VARIANCE_THRESHOLD`, default `60.0`) and backs off exponentially on repeated OMNI failures — timeout, network error, malformed output, invalid box, rate limiting — instead of retrying at full cadence.
+Its SSE stream carries this as nonfatal `vision_error` / `vision_recovered` events; the frontend shows "Vision temporarily unavailable.
+Retrying..." and clears it once a call succeeds again.
+Quick Check is a single one-shot call and doesn't retry — a failure there just surfaces as an error response.

 Build the frontend on a development machine with `cd frontend && npm ci && npm run build`.
 Copy `frontend/dist/` to the same location in the Pi checkout.
 FastAPI serves the